CPW wants input on Colorado’s wolf reintroduction plan

 (COLORADO SPRINGS) — Releasing wolves into the wild is one step closer, after months of drafting the Colorado Wolf Restoration and Management Plan.

 The first public hearing took place on Thursday, Jan.
-19, in Colorado Springs, where people from across Colorado showed up to give feedback on Colorado Parks & Wildlife’s (CPW) plan.
+19, in Colorado Springs, where people from across Colorado showed up to give feedback on Colorado Parks and Wildlife’s (CPW) plan.

-If you want to give your input on this plan, click here to submit your comment.
+If you want to give input on this plan, click here to submit a comment.

-CPW’s reintroduction plan calls for transferring 30 to 50 gray wolves from northern Rockies states to Colorado’s Western Slope, starting at the end of this year.
+CPW’s reintroduction plan calls for transferring 30 to 50 gray wolves from northern Rockies states to Colorado’s Western Slope, beginning at the end of this year.

 CPW plans to capture 10-15 wild gray wolves every fall and winter from several different packs before relocating them on private and state land on the Western Slope.
 They will be released at least 60 miles from the borders of surrounding states to ensure wolves don’t migrate out of Colorado.